 “I think you should assume you’re talking to an informant, and if he’s talking, he’s probably lying,” Rackauckas said.

 This “60 Minutes” segment featured an interview with a frequently used Orange County informant, Mark Cleveland, who described how he has helped Rackauckas and his office for years.
-A California appeals court decision also declared there to be an informant program.
+A California appeals court decision also declared there to be an program.

 “The magnitude of the systemic problems cannot be overlooked,” the California appeals court ruled.

-Assistant Public Defender Scott Sanders uncovered the use of the informant program by obtaining records maintained by the D.A.’s office.
+Assistant Public Defender Scott Sanders uncovered the use of the program by obtaining records maintained by the D.A.’s office.

 Additional motions used by Sanders revealed informant Cleveland testified in five cases between 2008 and 2010, and as recently as 2013 in two other cases, including one argued by Assistant District Attorney Howard Gundy.